Children's programming on CBS: 1986–1990

+CBS Kid TV (1990–1993)

+In 1990, the network began branding its Saturday morning block as CBS Kid TV, and incorporated additional programs over the next few years such as Teenage Mutant Ninja Turtles, Bill & Ted's Excellent Adventures, Back to the Future and Mother Goose and Grimm.
+CBS Kid TVs break bumpers featured the character Fido Dido.

 CBS Saturday/CBS Toontastic TV/CBS Saturday Morning/CBS Kidz (1993–1997)

 In September 1993, the block was rebranded as CBS Saturday.
 The block was later rebranded as CBS Toontastic TV in 1994, CBS Saturday Morning in 1995, and CBS Kidz in 1996.
-Additional live-action and animated programs that aired on the block around this time included Beakman's World, Beethoven, The Mask: The Animated Series, The Twisted Tales of Felix the Cat, and Ace Ventura: Pet Detective.
+Additional live-action and animated programs that aired on the block around this time included Beakman's World, Beethoven, The Mask: Animated Series, The Twisted Tales of Felix the Cat, and Ace Ventura: Pet Detective.

-During the early and mid-1990s, through a partnership between the network and The Walt Disney Company, Walt Disney Television Animation provided much of CBS's animated programming (in addition, Disney partnered with CBS for some of its holiday specials such as Happy New Year, America and The All-American Thanksgiving Day Parade).
+During the early and mid-1990s, through a partnership between CBS and The Walt Disney Company, Walt Disney Television Animation provided much of CBS's animated programming (in addition, Disney partnered with CBS for some of its holiday specials such as Happy New Year, America and The All-American Thanksgiving Day Parade).
 The partnership led to, among other shows, several adaptations of recent Disney films (such as The Little Mermaid: The Series, Timon & Pumbaa and Aladdin: The Series) appearing on CBS's Saturday morning lineup.
 These series also aired concurrently on the syndicated animation block The Disney Afternoon.
-The partnership ended in 1996, following the completion of Disney's purchase of ABC and its corporate parent Capital Cities/ABC, Inc., around which time that all Disney-produced programs still airing on CBS at the time left the network.